AndresFMoya/SQL-Queries/Readme.md

 # SQL Queries

 This project consist of Testing the domain of SQL queries by requesting them to retrieve and organize different pieces of data from a table from SQL Zoo.
-This is the first project of the main `Databases` Curriculum at Microverse.

 [SQL Zoo](https://sqlzoo.net/wiki/SQL_Tutorial) is one of the few resources online that actually lets you build and run queries against existing tables.
 Each tutorial will show you a table and then have you run queries against it to answer specific questions.